AlabamaHit/Midi-Monitoring/README.md

 I have it on key 94 which for me is last black key to call the function to open the gui back.
 You can see in code.

-This can be any key you want, I just set it to that.
+This can be set to any key you want, I just set it to that.
 On my keyboard the key numbers start 36 and goes up to 96 (working on tested below)

-This makes it so you can close the program.
-Other wise, open task manager and end the task running in "Python".
-This will only happen if you don't close the program.
+# Closing the Program:
+Press the key you set above.
+The gui will come back up.
+Use the button Close Program, this will close it all the way out.
+NOTE: If you press X it will just make the gui go away, to close the program you Must use the "Close Program" button.

 That is it.
 Run the program you will see
 ![Screenshot 2024-04-26 204330](https://github.com/AlabamaHit/Midi-Monitoring/assets/79298983/f35a3138-3a83-45a7-9541-2ef2114f1921)